Police Department Recruitment

 - Field Training Officer

-- Longevity Pay: Begins at $8 per month of service after completion of 1 year and up to 20 years of service.
+- Longevity Pay: Begins at $8 per month of service after completion of 1 year for up to 20 years of service.

 - 120 hours of paid sick leave up to 720 hours